delphix/dcs-for-azure-templates/README.md

 Delphix provides several APIs that perform data discovery and data masking.
-Microsoft's Azure Data Factory provides a framework for processing data using those APIs, making it possible to perform automated sensitive data discovery, assign masking algorithms, and mask sensitive data such that it maintains referential integrity.
+Microsoft's Azure Data Factory provides a framework for processing data using those APIs, making it possible to perform automated sensitive data discovery, assign masking algorithms and mask sensitive data such that it maintains referential integrity.

 ## What Is This Code For?